 People of all ages get braces, from the younger generation to those who are considered a bit older.
 Having a gorgeous smile is never something that’s just for the kids.
 Having great teeth can boost your confidence and make you feel better about yourself.
-Most people get braces for this very reason, and it’s to do with their self-esteem and the way that they perceive themselves.
-If you are feeling bad about your own smile, braces can be ideal for you or someone you love who feels the same way about their own teeth.
+Most people get braces for this very reason.
+It’s to do with their self-esteem and the way that they perceive themselves.
+If you are feeling bad about your own smile, braces can be ideal for you.
+Maybe, someone you love feels the same way about their own teeth.

 In some other cases, people will get braces from their orthodontist because their crooked teeth are actually interfering in their everyday life.
 A person may have trouble chewing foods and eating because of the way that their teeth are aligned.
 Others may develop speech problems because of their teeth being crooked and brushing up against the tongue.
 Others may have breathing or snoring problems due to their crooked teeth, and this is definitely something that should be considered a viable reason to get fitted for braces from orthodontists.

 What to Prepare for When Braces Come Off

 Most people will be told to wear their braces for about one or two years.
 This is to adequate align the teeth to where they are ideally straight.
 Some people who have fewer problems with their teeth may be able to get away with wearing braces for a much shorter period of time.
 In general, it really doesn’t matter if you’ve gone with traditional metal braces or invisible ones when it comes to the amount of time it’ll take to straighten your teeth.